GUIDE 2025

 2. Prototype to Test Hypothesis & Assumptions

 Once they have researched and understood user intent and expectations, content designers create initial prototypes of user journeys.
 These prototypes are interactive drafts of the product experience from the user’s point of view.
-They are useful in testing user behavior assumptions and fine-tuning them.
+They are helpful in testing user behavior assumptions and fine-tuning them.

 Prototyping in the initial phases is beneficial in multiple ways.
 Some of them are: